Terabit-Ethernet/NetChannel/README.md

 This section provides the detailed instructions to reproduce all individual results presented in our SIGCOMM 2022 paper.

-## 2. Build NetChannel Kernel
+## 2. Build NetChannel
 NetChannel has been successfully tested on Ubuntu 20.04 LTS with Linux kernel 5.6.

+### NetChannel Kernel
 Building the NetChannel kernel should be done on both Client and Server machines.

 1. Download Linux kernel source tree:
    ```